Huntermuze/hackiethonproject/README.md

 # hackiethonproject
 Hackiethon 2021 Group - Yu, Zee, Matt.
 This is the MAIN branch.
-All edits should be done inside of the testing branch first and pushed here once it is error free and ready to go.